Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/NeoLoad.md

 You need to add at least one automated test case to the test set and then configure the following fields:

--   **Automation Host** -- This needs to be set to the name of the automation host that will be running the automated test set.
+-   **Automation Host**: This needs to be set to the name of the automation host that will be running the automated test set.
--   **Planned Date** -- The date and time that you want the scenario to begin.
+-   **Planned Date**: The date and time that you want the scenario to begin.
 (Note that multiple test sets scheduled at the exact same time will be scheduled by Test Set ID order.)
--   **Status** -- This needs to be set to "Not Started" for RemoteLaunch to pick up the scheduled test set.
+-   **Status**: This needs to be set to "Not Started" for RemoteLaunch to pick up the scheduled test set.
 When you change the Planned Date, the status automatically switches back to "Not Started"
--   **Type** -- This needs to be set to "Automated" for automated testing
+-   **Type**: This needs to be set to "Automated" for automated testing

 ### Executing the Test Sets
 Once you have set the various test set fields (as described above), the Remote Launch instances will periodically poll Spira for new test sets.
 Once they retrieve the new test set, they will add it to their list of test sets to be executed.
 Once execution begins they will change the status of the test set to "In Progress", and once test execution is done, the status of the test set will change to either "Completed" --